Bromine | 7726-95-6

 -

-Flame Retardants: The largest global application, where Bromine is used to produce Brominated Flame Retardants (BFRs) for electronics, textiles, and plastic housings to enhance fire safety.
+Flame Retardants: The largest global application.
+Bromine is used to produce Brominated Flame Retardants (BFRs) for electronics and textiles to enhance fire safety.

 -

-Agrochemical Development: A key intermediate in the synthesis of high-efficiency pesticides, soil fumigants (like methyl bromide), and crop-protection chemicals.
+Agrochemical Development: A key intermediate in the synthesis of high-efficiency pesticides, soil fumigants, and crop-protection chemicals.

 -

-Pharmaceutical Synthesis: Utilized as a reagent in the production of sedatives, antihistamines, and various active pharmaceutical ingredients (APIs).
+Pharmaceutical Synthesis: Utilized as a vital reagent in the production of sedatives, antihistamines, and various Active Pharmaceutical Ingredients (APIs).

 -

-Water Treatment: Acts as a powerful disinfectant for industrial cooling towers and swimming pools, often proving more stable than chlorine at higher temperatures and pH levels.
+Water Treatment: Acts as a powerful disinfectant for industrial cooling towers, proving more stable than chlorine at higher temperatures.

 Frequently Asked Questions (FAQ)